Bicycle paths, elasticae and sub-Riemannian geometry: Concepts building to the proofs

 Since $Q$ is connected and $D$ is contact, the Chow-Rashevskii Theorem \cite{tour} implies that any two points in $Q$ are connected by a bicycle path.
 The length of such a path is defined using the inner product on $D$, just as in Riemannian geometry.
 In view of our construction of the inner product, the length of a bike path equals the length of its front wheel projection to $\R^2$, as asserted in the introduction.

 Defining the distance between two points of $Q$ to be the infimum of the lengths of the bike paths connecting them turns $Q$ into a metric space.
-A {\em minimizing geodesic} in $Q$ is a bike path realizing the distance between its end points.
-A {\em geodesic} is a bike path which can be covered by compact minimizing geodesics.
+A {\em minimizing geodesic} in $Q$ is a bike path $\gamma:I\to Q$, where $I\subset \R$ is a compact interval, realizing the distance between its end points.
+A {\em geodesic} is a bike path $\gamma: I \to Q$, where $I\subset \R$ is an interval (possibly non-compact), such that every $t_0\in I$ is contained in a compact subinterval $I'\subset I$ for which $\left.\gamma\right|_{I'}$ is a minimizing geodesic.
+In addition, we require that if $t_0$ is an interior point of $I$ then $t_0$ is also an interior point of $I'$.
+(This last condition excludes arbitrary concatenations of minimizing geodesics from being geodesics.)

 Theorem \ref{thm:main1} states that the $\pi_f$-image of any geodesic is a non-inflectional elastic curve or a straight line.
 A {\em metric line} in $Q$ is an infinite geodesic all of whose compact subsegments are minimizing geodesics.
 Theorem \ref{thm:main2} states that the $\pi_f$-image of any metric line is either a Euclidean line or an Euler soliton.
 (The `width' of this soliton is twice the length of the bike frame.)